 Filing for bankruptcy under Chapter 7 of the U.S. Bankruptcy Code is a good solution for individuals who are unable to make payments on the debt they owe and would like to put an end to the collection efforts of their creditors.
-At the end of a Chapter 7 bankruptcy, most debts are discharged, meaning the debtor is no longer liable to make payments to most creditors.
+At the end of a Chapter 7 bankruptcy, most debts are discharged except those reaffirmed, meaning the debtor is no longer liable to make payments to most creditors.

 Nevertheless, these creditors may still have recourse against the debtor for any secured debts that were discharged.
 A debt is secured if the creditor holds an interest in one or more of the debtor’s assets as collateral for a loan.
 This interest is called a security interest, as it secures repayment of the loan by allowing the creditor to take the debtor’s collateral asset(s) if payments are not made as agreed-upon.